ozfive/Ubuntu-Mail-Server-Spam-Filtering-Guide/README.md

 ## Table of Contents

+    1. Exim
-    1. Postfix
+    2. Postfix
-    2. Postfix and Dovecot
+    3. Postfix and Dovecot
-    3. Sendmail
+    4. Sendmail
-    4. Citadel
+    5. Citadel
-    5. Mail-in-a-Box
+    6. Mail-in-a-Box

 ## Exim
 A step-by-step guide for setting up an automated spam filter using SpamAssassin with Exim on an Ubuntu server.
 To follow this guide, please refer to the Exim.md file in this repository.